 Important reminders & Dates!

-- Every Monday through Thursday from 6-7 PM-- In addition to our school Homework Hall & Academic Support, any student can log into Class Link and select the Citrus Math Homework Hotline logo to join a Zoom help session with a certified teacher.
+- Every Monday through Thursday from 6-7 PM-- Students can log into Class Link and select the Citrus Math Homework Hotline logo to join a Zoom help session with a certified teacher.
 More information featured in this newsletter.

 - FREE Breakfast and Lunch Program for ALL students has been extended to the end of this school year!

 - Parents needing to drop off items during the school day are asked to call prior to arriving.
 We will be practicing social distancing in our lobby and we appreciate your patience as we limit the number of people entering at one time.